stats60/stats60.github.io/prospectus/index.md

 Statistics is a broad field, and the goal of this course is not “coverage” of the entire field or simple familiarity with the concepts.
 Instead, we will work towards a deep understanding and ability to apply a set of core concepts, and we will actively adjust the course based on the results from our daily assessments.

 **Prerequisites**: Students should have a solid understanding of high school mathematics (specifically algebra).
 The course will also assume facility with using the internet and a personal computer.
+A portion of the course involves programming in R, but no prior programming experience is required.

 **Course Requirements**:  You will need a laptop computer for use in every class.
 If you do not have access to a laptop please contact the instructor ASAP and we will help you obtain access to one.

+**Lectures**: We will meet three times per week:
+- Monday and Friday will be regular lectures;
+- Wednesday will be dedicated to problem sessions and programming labs.

-**Lectures**: We will be using [Stanford Zoom](https://uit.stanford.edu/service/zoom) to interact during class.
-The Zoom links are only available from Canvas. *We ask you to not share them publicly!*
+We will be using [Stanford Zoom](https://uit.stanford.edu/service/zoom) to interact during class.
+The Zoom links are only available from Canvas. *These must not be shared publicly!*

-**Website**: The primary web site for the class is this one you are [currently browsing](http://stats60.github.io).
+**Website**: The primary web site for the class is [stats60.stanford.edu](http://stats60.stanford.edu).
 We will use Canvas for class lecture recordings, and Gradescope to submit assignments and to post grades.

 **Discussion**.
-We will be using Piazza to allow you to get help efficiently from both your classmates and the instructors ([class Piazza page](https://piazza.com/stanford/summer2020/stats60psych10stats160)).
+We will Piazza to allow you to get help efficiently from both your classmates and the instructors ([class Piazza page](https://piazza.com/stanford/summer2020/stats60psych10stats160)).
 Please post your questions about the course material and course logistics to Piazza so that everyone can benefit from the answer.
 We also highly encourage you to answer your classmates’ questions whenever possible – you will get extra practice with the material and receive feedback from the teaching team about your answers.
 As an added incentive, students who provide frequent, high-quality answers may receive extra credit on their final course grades.
 Additional guidelines about posting on Piazza are available on the [Piazza page](https://piazza.com/product/overview).

 **Materials**:
 The main two resources for this class are: